Intel-bigdata/SSM/docs/client-user-guide.md

 ===============

 Application APIs are used by applications that run on top of HDFS.
-This set of APIs is used to cache,uncache, and enforce storage policy file level operations.
+This set of APIs includes cache,uncache, and enforce storage policy file level operations.
 The system will execute the file operation on behalf of the application, with the privilege of the user who started the application.
 SSM will provide a SmartDFSClient which includes both HDFS DFSClient functions and new SSM Application